Staff

 “It’s my job to create a platform that puts our team in the best possible position to deliver our educational programmes.
 Providing a solid financial foundation is at the core of creating organisation stability and enabling the entity to pursue opportunities as they arise.”
 Originally from the United States, John now lives in New Zealand with his three kids and enjoys sharing the beauty and simplicity of the Kiwi lifestyle.

-Peace Education Administrator & Internship Coordinator
+Peace Education Administrator & Intern Supervisor

 Olivia shimasaki